lumicks/pylake/docs/tutorial/kymotracking.rst

 Fortunately, the signal to noise level in this kymograph is quite good.
 In practice, when the signal to noise is lower, one will have to resort to some fine tuning of the algorithm parameters over different regions of the kymograph to get an acceptable result.

-Note that the determined time and coordinates of the traces and coordinates are defined in pixels and therefore need to be converted to actual time and position using the line time and pixel size of the kymograph.
-We can get the time between frames directly from the kymograph as :attr:`.Kymo.line_time_seconds` and the pixel size as :attr:`.Kymo.pixelsize_um`.
-This allows conversion from pixels back to position.

 Using the kymotracker widget
 ----------------------------